Federal Work Study

 - Once you have been awarded Federal Work Study, please contact our office

-- Return to our office and we will direct you to an available job opening for a job interview
+- After you complete the hiring process, return to our office and we will direct you to an available job opening for a job interview

 I am currently receiving unemployment.
 Do I have to report FWS earnings to the unemployment office?